Joe Pace (musician)

-Joseph W. Pace II (born October 20, 1965) is an American gospel music songwriter, producer, and musician.
+Joseph Wadell Pace II (born October 20, 1965) is an American gospel music songwriter, producer, and musician.
 He started his music career in 1996, with Colorado Mass Choir.
 They have released 14 albums with 11 of them charting on the Billboard magazine Gospel Albums chart.
 Pace has released albums with several record labels including Zomba Records, Verity Records, Alliant Records, Word Records, Epic Records, Integrity Music, Columbia Records, NuSpring Music, Sony Music, and Tyscot Records.

 Early life

 Pace was born on October 20, 1965, in Homestead, Florida, as Joseph W. Pace II, His father served in the military which was the reason the family relocated to Colorado.
 He is an ordained Baptist and Church of God in Christ preacher, and he got his honorary doctorate from Inman Bible College.

 Career

 Pace's music career began in 1996, with the Colorado Mass Choir that was formed in 1995 with choir members from various churches in Colorado.
 He has released fourteen albums, with all but three of those charting on the Billboard magazine Gospel Albums chart.

 Pace's albums included 1997's Watch God Move with Zomba Records, 1998's So Good! with Verity Records, 1999's God's Got It with Verity Records, 2001's Joe Pace Presents: Let There Be Praise with Word Records, Epic Records, and Integrity Music, 2001's Glad About It with Word, Epic, and Integrity, 2002's Joe Pace Presents: Shake the Foundation with Integrity, 2002' In the Spirit with Integrity, 2003's Speak Life with Integrity, 2004's Joe Pace Presents: Sunday Morning Service with Integrity and Epic, 2006's Might Long Way with Columbia Records, 2006's Praise 'Til You Breakthrough with Alliant Records, 2007's Joe Pace Presents: Worship for the Kingdom with NuSpring Music, 2007's Joe Pace Presents: Worship for the Kids with Sony Music, and 2010's Joe Pace Presents: Praise for the Sanctuary with Tyscot Records.
 These albums charted on the Billboard magazine Gospel Albums chart, except for Speak Life, Praise 'Til You Breakthrough, and Joe Pace Presents: Worship for the Kids.

 In November 2022, Pace released the single All Things Are Working.